creachadair/enumgen/README.md

 outside the package cannot create new non-zero values of the type.
 The zero value is explicitly defined as the "unknown" value for an enumeration.

-The generated type exports three methods:
+The generated type exports four methods:

 - The `Enum` method returns the name of the generated type.